MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/index.md

 You can learn more about creating native functions in the [Creating native functions](./native-functions/using-the-SKFunction-decorator.md) section.
 In this article you'll learn the best practices for the following:
 > [!div class="checklist"]
 > * How to [create simple native functions](./native-functions/using-the-SKFunction-decorator.md) with the `SKFunction` decorator
-> * Using multiple [input and output parameters](./native-functions/multiple-parameters.md) with native functions
+> * Using [multiple input parameters](./native-functions/multiple-parameters.md) with native functions
 > * Calling [nested functions](./native-functions/calling-nested-functions.md) from within native functions

 ## Take the next step